pyueh-osi/Edgecmd-Docs/V1.2/Reference/Retrieve EdgeCmd utility help_1-2.md

   - In *Linux*, add three slashes.<br>
        Example: `TestUser\OilCompany` becomes `TestUser\\\\OilCompany`

-## View general help instructions
+## View application help instructions

-Complete the following steps to view help instructions on how to use the Edgecmd utility:
+Complete the following steps to view help instructions for the entire application:

 1. Access EdgeCmd utility through the command line.
-2. Type the following in the command line and press Enter.
+2. Type one of the following in the command line and press Enter.

+    ```cmd
+    edgecmd
+    ```

     ```cmd
     edgecmd -help
     ```